Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Algorithms

 Given the velocity $\avg{\wbold}^{\comp}$ and a base level index $\ell$, the procedure \textsc{SingleLevelAdvance} advances each level in $\avg{\wbold}^{\comp}_{\ell}$ from $t^{\ell}$ to $t^{\ell}_{\mathrm{sync}}:=t^{\ell} + \dt^{\ell}$ as follows.
 First, the velocity $\avg{\wbold}^{\ell}$ of the $\ell$th level is advanced to $t^{\ell}_{\mathrm{sync}}$ in one time step, with lines 2, 3, 5 detailed in Subsections \ref{subsec:compute-coarse-fine}, \ref{sec:enforc-comp-cond}, and \ref{subsec:line-solv-irreg}, respectively.
 Then each level finer than $\ell$ is recursively advanced by lines 8--10 to $t^{\ell}_{\mathrm{sync}}$ in multiple time steps.
 Finally at line 11, the level velocities in $\avg{\wbold}^{\comp}_{\ell}$ are synchronized by the composite projection in (\ref{eq:comp_ProjOp}).

 Due to \Cref{lem:compositeProjection} and the decoupling of level advances, neither at line 12 nor at line 10 does the velocity on the invalid region of a coarse level satisfy the redundancy condition in (\ref{eq:AMR_avergingDownToCrse}).
 Hence the synchronization should be interpreted not in the sense of redundancy but with respect to the consistency of fulfilling the divergence-free condition across multiple levels.
-It is emphasized that we never apply (COP-4) in \Cref{sec:AMR_composite-operators} to $\avg{\mathbf{w}}^{\comp}_{\ell}$ after line 12.
-This makes our AMR method prominently different from second-order AMR methods \cite{howell1997adaptive,Martin2008cellcenteredadaptiveprojection}, in which (COP-4) is applied to $\Proj_{\ell}^{\comp}\avg{\mathbf{w}}^{\comp}_{\ell}$.
-As demonstrated in \Cref{subsec:test-viscous-box}, applying (COP-4) to $\Proj_{\ell}^{\comp}\avg{\mathbf{w}}^{\comp}_{\ell}$ reduces our AMR method to third-order accuracy with dominating solution errors concentrated at the coarse-fine interface.
-In comparison, omitting (COP-4) yields a better continuity of the coarse velocity at the coarse-fine interface and recovers fourth-order convergence rates of our method.
-Therefore, (\ref{eq:comp_ProjOp}) without (COP-4) is the suitable form of the composite projection for subcycling AMR.
+It is emphasized that we never apply (COH-4) in \Cref{sec:AMR_composite-operators} to $\avg{\mathbf{w}}^{\comp}_{\ell}$ after line 12.
+This makes our AMR method prominently different from second-order AMR methods \cite{howell1997adaptive,Martin2008cellcenteredadaptiveprojection}, in which (COH-4) is applied as an extra step to $\Proj_{\ell}^{\comp}\avg{\mathbf{w}}^{\comp}_{\ell}$.
+As demonstrated in \Cref{subsec:test-viscous-box}, applying this extra step to $\Proj_{\ell}^{\comp}\avg{\mathbf{w}}^{\comp}_{\ell}$ reduces our AMR method to third-order accuracy with dominating solution errors concentrated at the coarse-fine interface.
+In comparison, adhering to the formula (\ref{eq:comp_ProjOp}) yields a better continuity of the coarse velocity at the coarse-fine interface and recovers fourth-order convergence rates of our method.
+Therefore, (\ref{eq:comp_ProjOp}) without (COH-4) is the suitable form of discrete composite projection for subcycled AMR.